mongodb/docs/source/includes/fact-default-bind-ip.rst

 the binaries bound only to localhost.

-To override and bind to other ip addresses, you can use the :setting:`net.bindIp` configuration file setting or the ``--bind_ip`` command-line option to specify a list of ip addresses.
+To override and bind to other ip addresses, you can use the :setting:`net.bindIp` configuration file setting or the :option:`--bind_ip` command-line option to specify a list of ip addresses.

 .. include:: /includes/warning-bind-ip-security-considerations.rst